 She obtained a distinction on John Fisher’s Canine Human Interface course and attended numerous dog training camps in the USA run by Wendy Volhard.
 Wendy invited Gail to teach there on each of her visits.
 Gail started her dog training career by working her dog in Sheila Hamilton Andrews dog training school, and after several years both training, instructing and helping out with admin, took over running Cranbourne Dog Training School nearly 20 years ago.
 From a mere 3 classes a week, the school has now become one of the largest in Berkshire and operates somewhere in the region of 17 classes a week in both the day and evening.
 There are 5 levels from Beginners through to Advanced.

-Gail is a member of The Canine Behaviour and Training Society, and a member of the Pet Professional Guild.
+Gail is the Secretary and a trainer member of The Canine Behaviour and Training Society, and a member of the Pet Professional Guild.
 She continues to improve her knowledge by attending relevant canine courses and seminars and is particularly passionate about teaching people how to read dog language and posture and how diet can influence health and behaviour.